 In furtherance of its teaching and learning goals, Butler has established learning outcomes for all students.
 The outcomes are assessed in students' coursework and elsewhere throughout their undergraduate years, yielding continued refinements and improvement in teaching.
-The University learning outcomes are that students will:
+By graduation, Butler's dynamic academic and co-curricular offerings will prepare our students to demonstrate the following: